 We all deserve to feel vibrant and healthy, and that can be done, for most of us, by taking control of our own life and listening to our bodies.
 If you practice long enough, you will achieve what I call food freedom, which means that I am perfectly capable of seeing and even cooking food that is bad for me without craving it.

 3. Eat lots of veggies, greens and herbs

 There are more than fifty thousand edible plant species around the world – plants that provide a bevy of unique and beneficial nutrients that we consumed as foragers.
 And yet today, our diets are dominated by three crops: wheat, rice and corn, which together account for 60 percent of the world’s calorie intake.

 Max Lugavere, Genius Foods

-In fact, they should make the biggest part of our diet.
+They should make the biggest part of our diet.
 Build your meals around nutrient-dense veggies and greens.
-The easiest way to do this, at least it is for me, is to follow the seasons and what’s available in farmers’ markets and our local supermarkets or stores.
-Make your first stop in the store be at the produce section.
-See what’s available and buy a diversity of produce.
+The easiest way to do this, at least for me, is to follow the seasons and what’s available in farmers’ markets and our local supermarkets or stores.
+Make your first stop in the store be at the produce section, see what’s available and buy a diversity of produce.

 It can be easier if you split your veggies into a few categories.
-These are mine but you can do it whatever way speaks to you most.
-These are not scientific categories, some cruciferous go on my roots list, and we all know avocados are not technically vegetables, but the purpose of these lists is to serve my everyday cooking and planning, not to be scientific or correct.
+These are mine, but you can do whatever way speaks to you most.
+These are not scientific categories, some cruciferous go on my roots list, and we all know avocados are not technically vegetables.
+Still, the purpose of these lists is to serve my everyday cooking and planning, not to be scientific or correct.

 - Main cruciferous: broccoli, cauliflower, bok choi, collard greens, Brussel sprouts, kale, cabbage